Newsfeed Now: Wildfires, Dolly Parton, and a 103-year-old woman gets tatted

 For the full story: CLICK HERE.

-103-YEAR-OLD GETS TATTED: orothy Jo Pollack isn’t the average 103-year-old woman.She sunbathes inside her brown picket fence, shops with her granddaughter and recently got tatted.
+103-YEAR-OLD GETS TATTED: Dorothy Jo Pollack isn’t the average 103-year-old woman.She sunbathes inside her brown picket fence, shops with her granddaughter and recently got tatted.
 WOOD’s Donovan Long reports.

 For the full story: CLICK HERE.